aaleksopoulos/Udacity_Intel_Edge_AI_project2_smart-queue-system/README.md

 ### General Info
 This is my implemtantion of the second project for the Udacity Intel Edge AI course, regarding the Choosing Right Hardware chapter.
-The project contained Jyputer notebooks, that were executed on Intel Dev Cloud from the workspace Provided by Udacity.
+The project contained Jupyter notebooks, that were executed on Intel Dev Cloud from the workspace Provided by Udacity.

 ### Main Tasks